dergigi/dergigi.github.io/bitcoin/resources.md

 #### Bitcoin (non-technical)

 Books about Bitcoin which can be read by anyone, no special background Knowledge or education required.
-I consider *The Bitcoin Standard* required reading for anyone interested in Bitcoin.
+As mentioned above, I consider *The Bitcoin Standard* required reading for anyone interested in Bitcoin.

 <ul class="books">
 {% include book.html name="bitcoin-standard" alt="The Bitcoin Standard: The